realfastvla/rfpipe/README.md

 ## Dependencies

-pwkit casa environment (for quanta and measures) numba for multi-core and gpu acceleration astropy for time sdmpy for reading sdm data rtpipe for flagging pyfftw pyyaml attrs pycuda and pyfft (optional) vys/vysmaw and vysmaw_reader (optional)
+- pwkit casa environment (for quanta and measures)
+- numba for multi-core and gpu acceleration
+- astropy for time
+- sdmpy for reading sdm data
+- rtpipe for flagging
+- pyfftw
+- pyyaml
+- attrs
+- pycuda and pyfft (optional; for GPU FFTs)
+- vys/vysmaw and vysmaw_reader (optional; to read vys data at VLA)